cargo-lambda/cargo-lambda/docs/commands/build.md

 cargo lambda build --release
 ```

-When you compile your code in release mode, cargo-lambda will strip the binaries from all debug symbols to reduce the binary size.
+When you compile your code in release mode, cargo-lambda will apply some optimizations to make the binary size smaller.
+Check out the [Release Optimizations](/guide/release-optimizations) guide for more details.

 ## Extensions